-- A type of intestinal infection called giardiasis.
+- Infection of the intestines by parasites.
 Early research suggests that taking a 30% propolis extract for 5 days can cure giardiasis in more people than the drug tinidazole.

-- Upper respiratory tract infections.
-There is some early evidence that propolis might help prevent or reduce the duration of common colds and other upper respiratory tract infections.
+- Upper airway infection.
+There is some early evidence that propolis might help prevent or reduce the duration of common colds and other upper airway infections.

 - Warts.
 Early research shows that taking propolis by mouth daily for up to 3 months cures warts in some people with plane and common warts.
 However, propolis does not seem to treat plantar warts.